We’re catching attention!

 Ranked among top 25 percent of U.S. liberal arts colleges' economics departments for faculty research.

-Funded student research by awarding us $2.25 million to study water quality and aquatic life in Susquehanna River tributaries.
+Funded student research by awarding us $2.25 million to study water quality and aquatic life in the Susquehanna River and its tributaries.

 The National Science Foundation